 What vegetables pair well with salmon?

-Vegetables such as asparagus, zucchini, green beans, bell peppers, and carrots are excellent pairings, as they roast well alongside salmon.
+Asparagus, zucchini, green beans, bell peppers, and carrots roast great with salmon.

 Can I use frozen salmon for sheet pan meals?